-The Campylobacter infection, although it is usually subclinical, mainly affects piglets causing fever and diarrhea.
+The Campylobacter infection, although it is usually subclinical, mainly affects piglets causing diarrhea.

 Alternative names: Campylobacter, Campylobacter coli, Campylobacter jejuni, Campylobacter hyointestinalis, Campylobacter mucosalis

 - Mild diarrhea, sometimes creamy, which, if untreated, it can lasts for several days.

 - The diarrhea may contain blood and mucus.

 - Dirty floors.

 - Continous flow without health breaks.